vimeo/psalm/docs/running_psalm/issues/UnusedDocblockParam.md

 # UnusedDocblockParam

-Emitted when `--find-dead-code` is turned on and a parameter specified in docblock does not have a corresponding parameter in function / method signature.
+Emitted when `--find-unused-code` is turned on and a parameter specified in docblock does not have a corresponding parameter in function / method signature.

 ```php
 <?php